If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-There many different types of pollen depending on the source.
-The key differentiator is the color since this will differ depending on the type of flower.
+There are many different types of pollen depending on the source.
+The key differentiator is the colour since this will differ depending on the type of flower.
 Pollen will also have a different appearance depending on the source.
 For instance, there is matte pollen, glossy, and others mixed with nectar.

 Pollen cells, as suggested by the name, are cells used as pollen reservoirs.
 There usually exist a number of these cells within the colony, adding up to 100 pounds of pollen within a season per colony.
 The worker bees collect pollen using pollen baskets on their feet.
 This is then transported back to the beehive.

 The pollen is packed into brood cells close to the edge of the frame, and will be used for making bee bread when needed.
-The bee bread in most part is consumed by the nurse bees (worker bees that care for the brood), since this helps with production of royal jelly required for feeding the larvae.
+The bee bread, for the most part, is consumed by the nurse bees (worker bees that care for the brood), since this helps with the production of royal jelly required for feeding the larvae.
 The pollen is mixed with glandular secretions and beneficial microbes, thus enhancing the quality of the bee bread.
 This is consumed by a colony within months, with a single colony taking an average of between 15 to 55kg of pollen annually.

 The cell, and by extension, the honeycomb, is perhaps the most vital part of a beehive.
 It’s where food is stored and future generations of bees are raised.
 There are various types of cells within the colony depending on its purpose.
 These include the queen cells, worker bee cells, drone cells, brood cells, pollen cells and honey cells.
 Reading beehive frames with understanding will make your work easier as the beekeeper.
 Proper knowledge will help you better understand the essence of each and how best to handle these.

 What are your thoughts on this article?
 Leave a comment below and let us know.